Atelier Talk | Nan Goldins Photographic Practice — Perspectives Derived from Collaborative Politics and Aesthetics of Resistance

 Introduction

-From the 1970s to the 1980s in New York, USA, various countercultural and anti-establishment movements evolved from the 1960s, giving rise to many subcultures and lifestyles.
+From the 1970s to the 1980s in New York, USA, various countercultural and anti-establishment movements that evolved from the 1960s, gave rise to many subcultures and lifestyles.
 It can be said to be the most chaotic and turbulent era in American history.
 The development of contemporary photography also followed the direction of social backgrounds, giving people a new understanding of images.
 American contemporary photographer Nan Goldin was one of the artists who broke free from the established frameworks of photography at the time.
-She used the camera to challenge and disrupt the definition of photography and the entire social system.
+With her camera, she challenged and disrupted the definition of photography and the entire social system.
 Goldin’s works range from slides and video to still photography, with each mode of presentation conveying the real-life scenarios behind the images: “My work is often a branch of my life.
 I need to remember everything, and photography comes from this need, providing material for this diary.”

 Why is Nan Goldin’s work unique?
-How should one read Nan Goldin’s photography?
+How should one read her photography?

-The Winsing Arts Foundation will, at the conclusion of Nan Goldin’s solo exhibition, invite Liang-Pin Tsao, Founder of Lightbox, to hold the final expert lecture of the exhibition period at Winsing Art Place.
-In this lecture, Tsao will analyze Goldin’s portrait photography from the perspective of photography as a means of obtaining visual agency, exploring the collaborative methods in her portraits and the differences between collaborative portraits and traditional portrait photography.
+At the conclusion of Nan Goldin’s solo exhibition, the Winsing Arts Foundation will invite Liang-Pin Tsao, Founder of Lightbox, to deliver the final expert lecture of the exhibition period at Winsing Art Place.
+In this lecture, Tsao will analyze Goldin’s portrait photography from the perspective of photography as a means of obtaining visual power, exploring the collaborative methods in her portraits and the differences between collaborative portraits and traditional portrait photography.
 The lecture will also focus on the aesthetic forms of Goldin’s work, examining her image narratives in comparison with pictorial photography, straight photography, fashion photography, and conceptual photography, and how her work challenges conventions and subverts the everyday.

 Read more